dan-boxall/ciphers/README.md

 =======

-Encipher and decipher text using ceaser, atbash and vigenere methods.
-Ceaser also has a bruteforcer :-)
+Encipher and decipher text using caeser, atbash and vigenere methods.
+Caeser also has a bruteforcer :-)

 The advanced vigenere cipher does not remove spaces or convert to uppercase - there is no need, as there are now 95 possible characters, including spaces.